knowsys/nemo/README.md

 Archives with pre-compiled binaries for various platforms are available from the [Nemo releases page](https://github.com/knowsys/nemo/releases).
 To build your own version from source, you need to have an up-to-date installation of Rust.
+Moreover, Nemo requires the following dependency on Linux/Unix systems:
+- OpenSSL development packages (e.g., `libssl-dev` on Ubuntu or `openssl-devel` on Fedora)

 Download the source code (from a release or this repository) and run

  `cargo build -r`

 This will create the command-line client `nmo` in the directory `./target/release/`.

 ## Usage